tvroman09/BCB-546-Final-Project/Bajracharya, Montgomery, Moraes, Naseer, Premarathne, Vroman, 2024.md

-This document introduces the original paper, explains the technical details of your replication of analyses and summarizes your replication of the original results

 Introduction to paper: "Cytochrome c oxidase subunit 1 barcode data of fish of the Nayband National Park in the Persian Gulf and analysis using meta-data flag several cryptic species"